 - Spread of microbes that are commensals of the bowel (Escherichia coli and Streptococcus faecalis) from the perineum, especially in women because of the short wide urethra, its proximity to the anus and the moist perineal conditions

-- Inflammation in the absence of microbes, e.g. following radiotherapy or passage of a catheter or other instrument.
+- Inflammation in the absence of microbes, e.g., following radiotherapy or passage of a catheter or other instrument.

 The urine may appear cloudy and have an unpleasant smell.
 Lower abdominal pain often accompanies cystitis.

-Predisposing factors.
-The most important predisposing factors are coliform microbes in the perineal region and stasis of urine in the bladder.
+Predisposing factors: The most important predisposing factors are coliform microbes in the perineal region and stasis of urine in the bladder.

-During sexual intercourse there may be trauma to the urethra and transfer of microbes from the perineum, especially in the female.
+During sexual intercourse, there may be trauma to the urethra and transfer of microbes from the perineum, especially in the female.

 This may follow repeated attacks of acute cystitis.
-It occurs most commonly in males over 60 years of age when compression of the urethra by an enlarged prostate gland prevents the bladder from emptying completely.
+It occurs most commonly in men over 60 years of age when compression of the urethra by an enlarged prostate gland prevents the bladder from emptying completely.

-Ureter calculi, urinary calculi, kidney calculi:
+Ureter calculi, urinary calculi, and kidney calculi

 The possibility of the formation of calculi increases with increasing age whereby men and women are affected equally.